brian6484/CSKnowledge/Operating System/Linux/Process/Zombie & Orphan process.md

 ps -o pid,ppid,stat,cmd -p <PPID>
 ```

+## can u kill zombie process
+no u cant kill.
+If i try to kill with kill or kill -9, ur sending a signal to process but since the process is already dead it doesnt act on any signals

+### 2 ways
+either force its parent process to call wait()/waitpid() or terminate the parent process entirely

 ## Fork
 Almost always zombie process is caused by fork where parent calls fork() that creates child process but child runs and finishes task and **dies**.
 Then parent doesnt call wait(), which turns child into zombie.